From Hell It Came: Release

-From Hell It Came was released by Allied Artists in 1957 on a double bill with The Disembodied.
+From Hell It Came was released by Allied Artists in August 1957 on a double bill with The Disembodied (1957).

 Critical reception

 According to film historian Tim Healey, From Hell It Came deserves an honored place in the canon of the world's worst movies.
 Author and movie critic Leonard Maltin awarded the film one-and-a-half out of four stars, writing that, "As walking-tree movies go, this is at the top of the list."
 In his review for AllMovie, originally written in 2013, Bruce Eder panned the film:

 The sheer badness of Dan Milner's From Hell It Came is mitigated ever so slightly by the efforts of Paul Blaisdell, who created the vengeful tree-creature called the Tabonga.
 Now, the creature itself it pretty ludicrous in its actual on-screen appearances, but given the fact that we're talking about a killer tree-stump...and a low-budget, the fact that Blaisdell was able to devise anything at all that, even for a fraction of a second, might be scary, is the one part of the movie that does work.
 Nothing else does...All of which leaves ridiculously campy fun as the sole reason to watch this very mildly entertaining misfire, which is funnier in the telling than the watching.

 A reviewer for TV Guide awarded the film two out of five stars, calling it "silly" and "really goofy".
 Critic Ed Naha famously said 'And to hell it can go!'.

 John Landis described the monster (which he called the "Tobonga") as "one of the dumbest-looking monsters in film."